 Registration as a Foreign Company

-Under the VAT Act a debenture or mortgage which secures a monetary obligation would attract VAT at a rate of 1% of the monetary obligation secured.
-Where additional security is granted in respect of the same loan, and the principal instrument attracts tax at a rate of 1%, no tax is charged on the collateral security documents would attract only nominal tax of USD10.
+Under the VAT Act, a debenture or mortgage that secures a monetary obligation would attract VAT at a rate of 1% of the monetary obligation secured.
+Where additional security is granted in respect of the same loan and the principal instrument attracts tax at a rate of 1%, no tax is charged on the collateral security documents.
 The industry standard is for applicable tax and related closing costs to be paid by the borrower.

-There are no rules or requirements that must be complied with before an entity can give valid security, save for the government approvals mentioned in 3.1 Financing Acquisitions of Commercial Real Estate and the matters of general law which specify that, where a party is a corporate entity:
+There are no rules or requirements that must be complied with before an entity can give valid security, except for the government approvals noted in 3.1 Financing Acquisitions of Commercial Real Estate and the matters of general law which specify the following, where a party is a corporate entity:

-A legal mortgage of real property in The Bahamas has the effect of conveying title to a lender, and under Bahamian law a lender may, in the event of default by the borrower:
+A legal mortgage over real property in The Bahamas has the effect of conveying title to a lender, and under Bahamian law a lender may do the following, in the event of default by the borrower:

-Under the Conveyancing and Law of Property Act, a lender is entitled to exercise the power of foreclosure sale (which is the most common and expedient remedy used by lenders) under one of the following circumstances:
+Under the Conveyancing and Law of Property Act, 1909, a lender is entitled to exercise the power of foreclosure sale (the most common and expedient remedy used by lenders) under one of the following circumstances:

-Formal written notice of default is required to be served under any mortgage and the notice period would be stipulated in the mortgage.
-It is also not uncommon for a mortgage to stipulate shorter default timelines in substitution for the above provisions of the Act save that, in the case of mortgaged properties that constitute a borrower’s primary residence, there are certain required procedures and minimum notice periods to be complied with under the Homeowners Protection Act, 2017.
+Formal written notice of default is required to be served under any mortgage, and the notice period would be stipulated in the mortgage.
+It is also not uncommon for a mortgage to stipulate shorter default timelines in substitution for the above provisions of the Act, although, in the case of mortgaged properties that constitute a borrower’s primary residence, certain required procedures and minimum notice periods must be complied with under the Homeowners Protection Act, 2017.

-A legal mortgage or debenture should be recorded in the Registry of Records to preserve priority against subsequent encumbrances.
-It is possible for a secured lender with senior priority, as a commercial business decision, to contractually agree to subordinate its debt, and/or a newly created debt, to another lender.
+A legal mortgage or debenture should be recorded in the Registry of Records in order to preserve priority against subsequent encumbrances.
+It is possible for a secured lender with senior priority, as a commercial business decision, to contractually agree to subordinate its debt and/or a newly created debt to another lender.
 A subsequent action for foreclosure can be brought by any lender of property, whether it is the first or subsequent lender.

 A freehold or leasehold mortgagee who is not in possession would not be liable for environmental damage, provided that the mortgagee has not itself caused damage to the property.
 Where a mortgagee is responsible for the actual damage, they would be liable for the remediation costs and fines.

-Valid security interests created in favour of a lender do not become void if the borrower becomes insolvent, and a lender may exercise the remedies mentioned in 3.6 Formalities When a Borrower Is in Default granted under a debenture or mortgage, irrespective of the borrower’s solvency.
-Typically, a properly drawn mortgage would reflect that the insolvency of the borrower (or commencement of such proceedings which are not subsequently stayed) would be deemed to be an act of default and entitle the lender to exercise its remedies under the mortgage.
+Valid security interests created in favour of a lender do not become void if the borrower becomes insolvent, and a lender may exercise the remedies granted under a debenture or mortgage (see 3.6 Formalities when a Borrower Is in Default), regardless of the borrower’s solvency.
+Typically, a properly drawn mortgage would reflect that the insolvency of the borrower (or the commencement of such proceedings that are not subsequently stayed) would be deemed to be an act of default and entitle the lender to exercise its remedies under the mortgage.

-Due to the frequency with which interest rates on local facilities were set with reference to the London Interbank Offered Rate (LIBOR), most local commercial banks that referenced LIBOR rates have begun to review those facilities and take steps to address the agreement and use of alternative reference rates with customers, where necessary.
-However, a large majority of domestic lending transactions are calculated by reference to the domestic bank’s prime lending rate and will not be impacted by the expiration of the LIBOR index.
+In anticipation of the expiry of the London Inter-Bank Offered Rate (LIBOR), local commercial banks have taken measures (where necessary) to address and agree the use of alternative reference rates with their customers.
+However, a large majority of domestic lending transactions are calculated by reference to the domestic bank’s prime lending rate and have not been impacted by the expiration of the LIBOR index.

-There are a number of Bahamian statutes which include provisions relating to the development and use of land but, generally speaking, development, planning, zoning and land-use regulations are set out in the Planning and Subdivision Act, 2010 (P&S Act) mentioned in 2.8 Permitted Uses of Real Estate under Zoning or Planning Law and related regulations.
+A number of Bahamian statutes include provisions relating to the development and use of land but, generally speaking, development, planning, zoning and land-use regulations are set out in the P&S Act and related regulations (see 2.8 Permitted Uses of Real Estate Under Zoning or Planning Law).

-In the case of significant development projects, or projects which may affect coastal, wetland or other environmentally sensitive areas, the BIA and the Department of Physical Planning work in close conjunction with The Bahamas Environment, Science and Technology (BEST) Commission when reviewing development applications.
-In connection with proposed development projects, the BEST Commission reviews and provides commentary on environmental impact assessments (EIAs) and environmental management plans (EMPs), and issues a Certificate of Environmental Clearance as a required precondition to the commencement of any development project.
+In the case of significant development projects or projects that may affect coastal, wetland or other environmentally sensitive areas, the BIA and the Department of Physical Planning work in close conjunction with the Department of Environmental Planning and Protection (DEPP) when reviewing development applications.
+In connection with proposed development projects, the DEPP reviews and provides commentary on environmental impact assessments (EIAs) and environmental management plans (EMPs), and issues a Certificate of Environmental Clearance as a required precondition to the commencement of any development project.

 Other environmental agencies that are often involved in elements of a major purchase or development project include:

-Construction in The Bahamas is regulated under the P&S Act and the Building Regulations Act, 1971 which is supplemented by the Code.
+Construction in The Bahamas is regulated under the P&S Act and the Building Regulations Act, 1971, supplemented by the Code.
 The purpose of the Code is to provide certain minimum standards, provisions and requirements for safe and stable building design, methods of construction and uses of materials.

 The Town Planning Committee of the Department of Physical Planning is responsible for regulating the development and designated use of individual parcels of real estate under the P&S Act.
 In the case of “Out Islands‟ (islands in the Commonwealth of The Bahamas other than New Providence Island), certain functions and powers of the Town Planning Committee may be delegated to District Councils under the Local Government Act, 1996.

-The P&S Act provides the regulatory framework for new developments, major refurbishments or change of use of a developed property, and no development of land is permitted without the appropriate approval.
+The P&S Act provides the regulatory framework for new developments, major refurbishments or changes of use of a developed property, and no development of land is permitted without the appropriate approval.

-The Town Planning Committee ("the Committee") then holds public hearings to engage public consultation on development projects, and provides notice of such meetings.
-Within seven days of its eventual decision, the Committee must give written notice of the decision to the applicant and each person who made a written request to be notified.
-In reply to an application (eg, for site plan control) the Committee may then grant a Preliminary Support of Application, with such conditions or amendments as deemed appropriate.
+The Town Planning Committee (“the Committee‟) then holds public hearings to engage public consultation on development projects, and provides notice of such meetings.
+Within seven days of its eventual decision, the Committee must give written notice of such to the applicant and each person who made a written request to be notified.
+In reply to an application (eg, for site plan control), the Committee may then grant a Preliminary Support of Application, with such conditions or amendments as deemed appropriate.